-For students in the BSc (Extended Degree Programmes).
-The development of writing skills in the academic environment in general and specifically in the natural sciences.
-Engaging with and understanding relevant academic and natural science texts, understanding text components, presenting data in an edited and coherent text, the use of correct and proper language, the employment of accurate language, correct referencing techniques and using graphics to clarify data.
+For BSc students in the BSc extended degree programmes.
+This module focuses on the development of writing skills in the academic environment in general and specifically in the natural sciences.
+Aspects such as engaging with and understanding relevant academic and natural science texts, understanding text components, presenting data in an edited and coherent text, the use of correct and proper language, the employment of accurate language, correct referencing techniques and using graphics to clarify data will be addressed.